YaridCS/NFLBigDatabowl-2024-Project/README.md

 Important Notes:

 To get the overall dangers for a circle, create the circle inside circle interaction by calling interpret_play(game, play, week).
-Then call Get_Dangers_And_Centers(circle), which will return a list of the overall danger per frame on the play,followed be ballcarrier's location on every frame.
-To get the slicewise dangers, call Get_Dangers which resutns the same thing, except the first item it returns is a dictionary of slicewise dangers, rather than overall danger.
+Then call Get_Dangers_And_Centers(circle), which will return a list of the overall danger per frame on the play, followed by ballcarrier's location on every frame.
+To get the slicewise dangers, call Get_Dangers which returns the same thing, except the first item it returns is a dictionary of slicewise dangers, rather than overall danger.

 Note that it assumes all the data provided to us by the competition is in a file called "Data".
 We couldn't upload this to github due to the platform's space constraints.